Welcome to WATERLAT-GOBACIT

-WATERLAT is an interdisciplinary network for teaching, research and practical action on the control and management of water and water-based services in Latin America and the Caribbean.
+WATERLAT-GOBACIT is an inter- and transdisciplinary network for teaching, research and practical action on the politics and management of water and water-based services.
+It has a strong presence in Latin America and the Caribbean, but it is global in scope.
 The network brings together the cultural, ecological, economic-financial, health, managerial-operational, policy-institutional, and political dimensions of water issues.
 It has clear objectives and research priorities oriented at tackling water injustice, inequality, and defencelessness.

 The network organizes an annual meeting featuring conferences, round tables, paper sessions, workshops, public hearings, and related activities.
 We also organize sessions in international events and ad hoc public meetings on a range of topics relevant to our objectives and priorities (see our Public Meetings page).

 Visit the webpage of our VIII International Meeting, which will take place in Costa Rica on 3-7 April 2007.
 Registration is free, please visit the page to complete the Registration Form.
 You can also participate in our 2016-2017 Short Video Competition.